Stratosphere-Studios/777-300ER/README.md

 ## **Contributing**

-Feel free to fork, modify, and make a pull request if you want to make any changes, fixes, or new features to the aircraft.
+Please feel free to fork, modify, and make a pull request if you want to make any changes, fixes, or new features to the aircraft.

-If you want to continue contributing on a longer term or are working on a big system and need to collaborate, join our Discord server for easier communication.
-We're especially looking for FMOD soundpack developers!
+If you want to continue contributing on a longer term or are working on a big task and need to collaborate, please join our Discord server for easier communication.
+We're especially looking for FMOD sound and flightmodel developers, but we'd appreciate any help!

-Anyone can also help by reporting issues you find in the issues tab.
+Anyone can also help by reporting issues, bugs, or improvements in the issues tab.

 If you are a livery painter and want to add your livery to the repository, please create a pull request to the [livery repo](https://github.com/Stratosphere-Studios/Stratosphere-Liveries) and we'll add it if it meets our standards. (and if it doesn't, we'll provide feedback to help!).
-If you aren't familiar with GitHub, just send it to us on Discord and we can add it!
+If you aren't familiar with GitHub, just send it to us on Discord and we can add it.
 The paintkit is located in the repo.
 There's a channel in the Discord server named "livery-requests" where you can see what liveries people want.
-Note that while the modeling is mostly complete, it's still subject to some changes.
+Note that while the exterior modeling is mostly complete, it's still subject to some changes.

 ## **FAQ**